This section describes how to set up accounts for clients of your MySQL server. It discusses the following topics:

 ODBC driver the same way you normally do, except type in

-for the MySQL host server,
+localhost for the MySQL host server,

-not yourmysqlservername
+not yourmysqlservername.

 At this point, you should have an ODBC connection to MySQL, encrypted using SSH.